 Advertise with The Scout Guide

 Thank you for your interest in advertising with The Scout Guide.
-The mission of The Scout Guide is to support and highlight excellent independently owned businesses within their communities, and join them together in one national network.
+The mission of The Scout Guide is to support and highlight small businesses within their communities, and join them together in one national network.
 By advertising with The Scout Guide, you are aligning with thousands of Scouted local businesses across the country.

-If you own or are affiliated with an independently owned business and want to learn more about advertising opportunities, we’d love to hear from you.
+If you are a small business owner, interested in local advertising in The Scout Guide, and want to learn more about the opportunities in your market, we’d love to hear from you.
 Please take a look at our current city list and fill out the form below.
 Prospective advertisers are also encouraged to review The Scout Guide Media Kit.

 WHAT OUR ADVERTISERS SAY